Skip to main content

 (24) Nondiscrimination in providing services to children and their families on the basis of race, religion, cultural heritage, political beliefs, disability, or marital status.

-(C) Personnel policies and procedures shall include, but not necessarily be limited to, the following:
+(C) Personnel policies and procedures will include, but not necessarily be limited to, the following:

-(1) Staff members shall be recruited and employed, without discrimination on the basis of age, color, national origin, race, sex or disability;
+(1) Staff members will be recruited and employed, without discrimination on the basis of age, color, national origin, race, sex or disability;

-(2) The terms of employment shall include, but not necessarily be limited to, the following: job descriptions, staff qualifications, wages, benefits, probation, grievance procedures, performance evaluation, resignation, and termination;
+(2) The terms of employment will include, but not necessarily be limited to, the following: job descriptions, staff qualifications, wages, benefits, probation, grievance procedures, performance evaluation, resignation, and termination;

 (3) Procedures for checking references of potential employees;